umarhassan-mitodl/14.33-spring-2012/content/pages/assignments/empirical-exercises.md

 title: Empirical Exercises
 uid: 4e4c1d38-bc5c-345a-6493-62a05d0a5d90
 ---
 The following files require the program Stata® to use them.
 The .dta files: © Source unknown.
 All rights reserved.
 This content is excluded from our Creative Commons license.
-For more information visit the {{% resource_link "bb3d3813-8472-4ca6-b94c-22c481c99039" "Fair Use FAQ" %}} on the OCW site.
+For more information visit the [Fair Use FAQ](https://mitocw.zendesk.com/hc/en-us/articles/4414756000539-What-is-the-Code-of-Best-Practices-in-Fair-Use-for-OpenCourseWare-) on the OCW site.

 {{< tableopen >}}{{< theadopen >}}{{< tropen >}}{{< thopen >}}
 DOCUMENTS